A New Kind of Startup Is Coming

 Don't have an account?
 Sign up!

-Colt Alton about 1 year ago
+Colt Alton over 1 year ago

 Love Conway's Law.
 Such an under-appreciated concept in organizational dynamics